peaceebika/Pattern-Recognition/README.md

 This repository contains coursework, homework, practices, and experiments completed as part of a **Pattern Recognition Course**.

-The focus of this repository is on the theoretical understanding and practical implementation of pattern recognition and machine learning algorithms, including:
+The focus of this repository is on the theoretical understanding and practical implementation of pattern recognition and machine learning algorithms,Deep Learning including:

 - Linear classifiers
 - Perceptron learning